 Section 5.02 Award Selection Process

-Division awards require a two-thirds approval vote from the appropriate review committee in order to be awarded to an individual in a given year.
+Division awards require a majority approval vote from the appropriate review committee in order to be awarded to an individual in a given year.
 For annual Division awards in which only a single individual has been nominated for the award, unanimous vote of the appropriate committee is required to make the award to that individual.

 Section 5.03 Proposing New or Modifying Existing Awards